Flood Insurance Rate Maps (FIRMs)

 For those homes and business built before floodplain regulations were in effect, there are several methods available to reduce your risk of flooding.
 Brochures on flood proofing and other mitigation measures are available at the Alachua County Downtown Public Library.
 FEMA also posts many publications on their website, such as The Homeowner's Guide to Retrofitting: Six Ways to Protect Your House from Flooding.

-Family Preparedness: The American Red Cross and FEMA have jointly published excellent brochures entitled "Your Family Disaster Plan" and "Your Family Disaster Supplies Kit."
+Family Preparedness: The American Red Cross and FEMA have jointly published brochures entitled "Your Family Disaster Plan" and "Your Family Disaster Supplies Kit."
 Every family should obtain these and follow them.
 They cover more than just floods and will also be useful for other potential disasters.
 Knowing what to do is your best protection and your responsibility.
-To obtain a copy of the brochures, contact the North Central Florida Chapter of the American Red Cross at 352-376-4669 or online at http://alachua.redcross.org/ for related information.
-Additional Flood safety information can be found at https://www.ready.gov/floods.
+To obtain a copy of the brochures, contact the North Central Florida Chapter of the American Red Cross at 352-376-4669 or online at Alachua Red Cross for related information.
+Additional Flood safety information can be found at www.ready.gov/floods.

-Alachua County Flood Protection Website: The City of Gainesville is within Alachua County.
-Alachua County maintains a Flood Hazard Information website with additional information.
+Alachua County Flood Protection: Alachua County maintains a flood hazard information website with additional information.

 The City of Gainesville is within Alachua County, so flood threat recognition begins with Alachua County Emergency Management.
 They have the capability to monitor rainfall accumulations through Baron’s Mobile ThreatNet radar, local WeatherBug weather stations and various websites.
 These websites include the National Weather Service, the Water Management Districts and the Southeast River Forecast Center.
 Additionally, the County Warning Point (CWP) assists by receiving notice of flooding either from the National Weather Service, the State Watch Office or reports from citizens or emergency services personnel.
 Once a watch or warning is received, the County Warning Point notifies appropriate personnel and agencies through Alachua County Emergency Management, a telephonic system is used for warning the public.
 Alachua County has implemented the rapid notification system, Alert Alachua.
 This is updated weekly and tested quarterly.

-- To enroll in Alachua County's Alert Alachua Notification Database, visit the Alachua County Emergency Managment Page.
+- To enroll in Alachua County's Alert Alachua notification database, visit the Alachua County Emergency Managment webpage.
 This allows you to supply your own information creating a more accurate database and allows you to select how you want to be notified.

-Alachua County Emergency Management also maintains a Twitter feed and Facebook page with up-to-date weather and flood advisories, as well as other Emergency information.
+Alachua County Emergency Management also maintains social media (Facebook and X) with up-to-date weather and flood advisories, as well as other emergency information.

 Facebook Alachua County Emergency Management